chaw/r7rs-libs/README.md

 # Scheme Libraries

-Some libraries converted to run in R7RS Scheme, mostly from slib and srfis.
+Some libraries written for or converted to run in R7RS Scheme.
+The converted libraries are from slib and srfis.

+## Robin

+A set of libraries written for R7RS Scheme:

+* abbrev - create set of unambiguous abbreviations for strings (like Ruby Abbrev)

+A set of libraries currently being written for R7RS Scheme:

+* constants - some commonly used mathematical or scientific numbers
+* csv - read/write CSV files

 ## SLIB